Book review: ‘The Year of the Puppy’

 It is a real joy to follow Quid as she matures and claims her place in the household.
 As in all of Alexandra’s works, scientific knowledge blends seamlessly into her personal narrative.

-Our goal at Best Friends is to support all animal shelters in the U.S. in reaching no-kill by 2025.
+Our goal at Best Friends is to support all animal shelters in the U.S. in reaching no-kill in 2025.
 No-kill means saving every dog and cat in a shelter who can be saved, accounting for community safety and good quality of life for pets.

 Shelter staff can’t do it alone.
 Saving animals in shelters is everyone’s responsibility, and it takes support and participation from the community.
 No-kill is possible when we work together thoughtfully, honestly, and collaboratively.